How do you provide senior care for your aging parents?

 Seniors may need access to a number of different resources, ranging from daily needs such as meals and personal care to quality-of-life issues such as social activities and transportation aid.
 The Department of Health and Human Services' Administration on Aging offers an online Eldercare Locator that can connect you with senior services in your area.

 The emotional and administrative complexity of caring for an aging parent can overwhelm even the most conscientious caregiver.
-A professional geriatric care manager can help you assess your parents' needs and design a care plan that addresses their wishes and abilities.
+An Aging Life Care Professional can help you assess your parents' needs and design a care plan that addresses their wishes and abilities.